NNPDF/apfelcomb/README.md

 must be duplicated N\_dat times to correspond to the size of the COMMONDATA file.
 The + operator is typically used to compensate for missing subgrids, for example when a COMMONDATA file begins with several datapoints that cannot yet be computed from theory, the + operator can be used to 'skip' those points.
 The N operator is used to perform unit conversions or the like.

+### Important note on subgrid ordering
+If your FK table consists of more than one subgrid to be merged into a single table, then the ordering of the subgrids in their subgrid **id** is vital.
+The `merge_allgrids.py` script will merge the subgrids in order of their **id**.
+So if you are constructing an FK table for a merged W+/W-/Z dataset, it is crucial that the ordering of the corresponding W+/W-/Z subgrids in id matches the ordering in COMMONDATA.

 ### Important note on committing changes
 If you have made a modification to the apfelcomb.db database, once you are happy with it you *must* export it to the